 Despite these positive indicators of adapted learning, parents also reported several challenges to their child’s well-being during the start of the COVID-19 pandemic that included financial instability, disruptions to routines and services, increased anxiety and limited social connections.

 Approximately only 25% of parents agreed or strongly agreed that there was enough money in the household to cover medical care, utilities and housing.
-Nearly half of children had difficulty accessing required specialized care and a third of parents reported delaying their child’s medical care during the pandemic.
+Nearly half of the children had difficulty accessing required specialized care and a third of parents reported delaying their child’s medical care during the pandemic.

 Roughly 75% of parents said their child was less socially connected during school closures and 18% of children experience high levels of anxiety.

-For teachers, acknowledging the continued challenges students face, as well as their resilience developed over the past year, is important for understanding how to best support students’ learning and wellbeing as they return to classrooms this fall.
+For teachers, acknowledging the continued challenges students face, as well as their resilience developed over the past year, is important for understanding how to best support students’ learning and well-being as they return to classrooms this fall.